 The mentioned impact liner and SLID system show how serious HJC are about crash protection.
 A dedicated rotational impact feature at this price point is very welcome.
 Should you be unfortunate enough to receive a sideways blow to the head, this system will reduce the amount of rotational acceleration that your head and neck experience.
 TeamMA always advocates for thoughtful safety, and the i50 cheap dirt bike helmet has got what we look for at a budget price.

 - Dual positions for goggle band to provide comfort

-- Sliding Layer Impact Distribution (SLID): SLID reduces rotational acceleration
+- Sliding Layer Impact Distribution (SLID) reduces rotational acceleration

 - Complies with ECE 22:05

 - Complies with DOT

 Fly Racing is another brand that we see a lot of in the off-road, dirt bike and motocross communities, and they have a solid reputation for exceptional products.
 This is Fly’s second appearance on our best cheap dirt bike helmet list, and we can’t say we’re surprised.

 Why we chose the Fly Kinetic budget mx helmet

 The Fly Kinetic is an entry-level, polycarbonate lid for those who want maximum performance from a minimal budget.
 Even though this budget dirt bike helmet is the cheapest on our list, our riders insist that it still does the job more than adequately.